nikoladevelops/godot-blast-bullets-2d/README.md

 ## How To Install
 #### BlastBullets2D targets <b>Godot Engine 4.4.1</b>.
 As long as there are no breaking changes to GDExtension in the future, then it should work for all future 4.4.x Godot releases.

-1. Go in [Releases](https://github.com/nikoladevelops/godot-blast-bullets-2d/releases) and on the latest release click and download <b>BlastBullets2D.zip</b>.
+1. Go in [Releases](https://github.com/nikoladevelops/godot-blast-bullets-2d/releases) and on the latest release click and download `blastbullets2d.zip`

 Note: <b>BlastBullets2D</b> is also available in: [Godot Asset Library](https://godotengine.org/asset-library/asset/2632) and [Itch.io](https://realnikich.itch.io/blastbullets2d).

-2. Extract the zip and you will get a single folder `addons` and in that folder is the plugin folder `BlastBullets2D`.
+2. Extract the zip and you will get a single folder `blastbullets2d`
-3. Open your <b>Godot</b> game project.
-4. Cut the folder named `addons` and place it in your project.
-As long as `BlastBullets2D` is inside the `addons` folder and the names of the folders are correct everything will work as expected.
+3. Open your <b>Godot</b> game project and paste the folder inside.
+No matter if you place it inside an `addons` folder or the root of the project, the plugin will still work
-6. Close <b>Godot</b> and open the project again.

 The compiled plugin files have been loaded and you are ready to begin coding!

 All functions and properties have been documented <b>INSIDE THE EDITOR</b>, so it will be extremely easy for you to take full advantage of all features.

-If you want to benchmark/compare performance of `BlastBullets2D` bullets to `Area2D` bullets you can download the second zip file <b>TestProject.zip</b> that contains the test project showcased in the gif and in the videos on my [Youtube Channel](https://www.youtube.com/@realnikich).
-I will post some tutorials there so make sure you subscribe.
+If you want to benchmark/compare performance of `BlastBullets2D` bullets to `Area2D` bullets you can download the second zip file `test_project.zip` that contains the test project showcased in the gif and in the videos on my [Youtube Channel](https://www.youtube.com/@realnikich).
+I will post some tutorials there so make sure you subscribe

-If you like the plugin then make sure you give it a star [here on GitHub](https://github.com/nikoladevelops/godot-blast-bullets-2d).

-Support me on [Patreon](https://www.patreon.com/realnikich), if you want me to create more <b>free and open source plugins</b> like this one!

-If you plan on using the plugin for your game or you have any questions, you can always messsage me or make a [tweet tagging me on X](https://x.com/realNikich).

-Discord username is `nixun`, you might see me in Godot related channels.

-I would love to see developers using my plugin even if you are just playing around with it, tell me how you feel about it!

 ---
 ## How To Use